 Germany has maintained diplomatic relations with Morocco since 1956.
 Contacts have traditionally been close, friendly and untroubled.
 Federal Chancellor Angela Merkel and King Mohammed VI met most recently in 2010.
-Interior Minister Thomas de Maizière, Economic Cooperation and Development Minister Gerd Müller and Deputy Chancellor Sigmar Gabriel visited Morocco in 2016 for bilateral talks.
+The Moroccan Foreign Minister Bourita travelled to Berlin for talks with Foreign Minister Maas on 29 November 2018.
 Delegations from the German Bundestag and the Länder parliaments make regular visits to Morocco.
-Saxony’s Minister-President and then Bundesrat President Stanislaw Tillich visited Morocco in September 2016.

-There is close cooperation between Germany and Morocco in the political, economic and cultural spheres as well as in development cooperation, especially on key issues such as science and research, energy and the environment.
+There is close cooperation between Germany and Morocco in the political, economic and cultural spheres as well as in development cooperation, especially on key issues such as science and research, energy, climate change and the environment.
 In addition, bilateral dialogue on democratic development, the rule of law, civil society and human rights has intensified in recent years.
-The German-Moroccan Joint Economic Commission, which was set up in 2012, met most recently in autumn 2014.
-On 1 January 2017, Morocco and Germany assumed the two-year co-chairmanship of the Global Forum on Migration and Development (GFMD).
+The German-Moroccan Joint Economic Commission, which was set up in 2012, met most recently in 2016.
+In 2017 and 2018, Morocco and Germany held the two-year co-chairmanship of the Global Forum on Migration and Development (GFMD).

 The Friedrich-Ebert-Stiftung, the Konrad-Adenauer-Stiftung, the Friedrich Naumann Foundation for Freedom, the Hanns Seidel Foundation and the Heinrich Böll Foundation have their own offices in Rabat.

 According to Federal Statistical Office figures, there are currently 72,000 Moroccans living in Germany.
 The Moroccan Government puts the number of people of Moroccan descent in Germany at around 150,000.